Omni-Analytics-Group/eth-difficulty-bomb-analysis/README.md

 As pulled from historical on chain data sources, the final dataset (difficulty.csv) consists of > 14 million rows and 3 columns.
 These columns are listed below:

-a. blocknumber
+1. blocknumber
-b. timestamp
+2. timestamp
-c. difficulty.
+3. difficulty.

 A sample of the raw data within the R-analysis environment is shown in the table below.